 In April 2009, the Financial Accounting Standards Board ("FASB") issued new guidance in the form of FASB Staff Positions ("FSPs") in an effort to clarify certain fair value accounting rules.
-FSP FAS 157-4, Determining Fair Value When the Volume and Level of Activity for the Asset or Liability Have Significantly Decreased and Identifying Transactions That Are Not Orderly, establishes a process to determine whether a market is not active and a transaction is not distressed.
+FSP FAS 157-4 (ASC 820), Determining Fair Value When the Volume and Level of Activity for the Asset or Liability Have Significantly Decreased and Identifying Transactions That Are Not Orderly, establishes a process to determine whether a market is not active and a transaction is not distressed.
 FSP FAS 157-4 states that companies should look at several factors and use judgment to ascertain if a formerly active market has become inactive.
 When estimating fair value, FSP FAS 157-4 requires companies to place more weight on observable transactions determined to be orderly and less weight on transactions for which there is insufficient information to determine whether the transaction is orderly (entities do not have to incur undue cost and effort in making this determination).
-The FASB also issued FSP FAS 107-1 and APB 28-1, Interim Disclosures About Fair Value of Financial Instruments.
+The FASB also issued FSP FAS 107-1 and APB 28-1 (ASC 825), Interim Disclosures About Fair Value of Financial Instruments.
 This FSP requires that companies provide qualitative and quantitative information about fair value estimates for all financial instruments not measured on the balance sheet at fair value in each interim report.
 Previously, this was only an annual requirement.
-We will adopt these FSPs effective July 1, 2009.
-We do not expect that this new guidance will have a material impact on our balance sheet.
+We adopted these FSPs effective June 30, 2009.
+Our adoption of this new guidance did not have a material impact on our balance sheet or related disclosures.